 Committee on Veterans' Affairs, United States Senate, Medal of Honor Recipients, 1863–1973 (Washington: GPO, 1973).
 Laredo Times, September 10, 1953.
 Charles M. Neal, Jr., Valor Across the Lone Star: The Congressional Medal of Honor in Frontier Texas (Austin: Texas State Historical Association, 2002).
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Art Leatherwood, "WALKER, ALLEN," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fwajk.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Art Leatherwood, "WALKER, ALLEN," accessed October 14, 2019, http://www.tshaonline.org/handbook/online/articles/fwajk.